-The Company and certain executive officers were named as defendants in related putative securities class actions filed on November 15, 2016, December 2, 2016 and January 13, 2017 in the Central District of California and respectively captioned Meller v.
-Arrowhead Pharmaceuticals, Inc., et al., No. 2:16-cv-08505, Siegel v.
-Arrowhead Pharmaceuticals, Inc., et al., No. 2:16-cv-8954, and Unz v.
-Arrowhead Pharmaceuticals, Inc., et al., No. 2:16-cv-08505, Siegel v.
-Arrowhead Pharmaceuticals, Inc., et al., No. 2:16-cv-8954, and Unz v.
-Arrowhead Pharmaceuticals, Inc., et al., No. 2:17-cv-00310.
-The plaintiffs bring claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 regarding certain public statements in connection with the Company's drug research programs and seek damages in an unspecified amount.
+The Company and certain executive officers were named as defendants in a putative consolidated class action in the United States District Court for the Central District of California regarding certain public statements in connection with the Company's drug research programs.
+The consolidated class action, initially filed as Meller v.
+Arrowhead Pharmaceuticals, Inc., et al., No. 2:16-cv-08505 (C.D.
+Cal, filed Nov.
+15, 2016), Siegel v.
+Arrowhead Pharmaceuticals, Inc., et al., No. 2:16-cv-8954 (C.D.
+Cal., filed Dec.
+2, 2016), and Unz v.
+Arrowhead Pharmaceuticals, Inc., et al., No.2:17-cv-00310 (C.D.
+Cal., filed Jan.
+13, 2017) asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 regarding certain public statements in connection with the Company's drug research programs and seek damages in an unspecified amount.
 Additionally, a putative stockholder derivative action captioned Johnson v.
-Anzalone, et al., (Los Angeles County Superior Court, filed January 19, 2017) asserting substantially similar claims is pending in Los Angeles County Superior Court.
+Anzalone, et al., (Los Angeles County Superior Court, filed January 19, 2017) asserting substantially similar claims is pending in Los Angeles County Superior Court and is staved pending the related consolidated class action.
+Two additional putative stockholder derivative actions, captioned Lucas v.
+Anzalone, et al., No. 2:17-cv-03207 (C.D.
+Cal., filed April 28, 2017), and Singh v.
+Anzalone, et al., No. 2:17-cv-03160 (C.D.
+Cal., filed April 27, 2017), alleging breach of fiduciary duty by the Company's Board of Directors in connection with the alleged facts underlying the securities claims, are pending in the United States District Court for the Central District of California.
+The Lucas and Singh actions have been consolidated.
+On December 21, 2017, the federal district court dismissed the consolidated class action with prejudice.
+On December 27, 2017 the plaintiffs appealed the dismissal to the United States Court of Appeals for the Ninth Circuit.
+The Lucas and Singh actions are stayed pending resolution of the Ninth Circuit appeal.
 The Company believes it has meritorious defenses and intends to vigorously defend itself in these matters.
 The Company makes provisions for liabilities when it is both probable that a liability has been incurred and the amount can be reasonably estimated.
 No such liability has been recorded related to these matters.
 The Company cannot predict the ultimate outcome of this matter and cannot accurately estimate any potential liability the Company may incur or the impact of the results of this matter on the Company.

 With regard to legal fees, such as attorney fees related to these matters or any other legal matters, the Company recognizes such costs as incurred.